sense-nature/happy-frog/README.md

 Problem
 -------
+To study amphibian population biologists require historical data of the water from the ponds.
+This data is not easily available and collecting it is a tidious and manual task.

 Solution
 --------
-* Provide the hardware to measure the necessary data and make it publicly available
+* Provide the hardware to measure the necessary data automatically
+* Make the data publicly available
-* Build a web application to manage the ponds and view the data
+* Build a web application to manage the ponds and inspect the data

 Additional resources
 --------------------